txt/se16/project/feb1.md

 + Submit a 4+ page report using the [report format](report.md) describing
     + Your evidence for _P,U,T,G_ (defined below)
-    + Your implementation of the _start up exercise_ (with some sample output to
+    + Your implementation of the _start up exercise_ (with some sample output to show that you can get anything working with those tools).

 Now here's the key point: